priyankag048/mongoFiles/README.md

 Overview
 ---
-files-interaction-with-mongodb  is a web application developed with express.js, mongodb and react which uses GFS( or GridFS ) to load files in database.
+A web application developed with express.js, mongodb and react which uses GFS( or GridFS ) to load files in database.

 GFS ( or GridFS) is a specification for storing and retrieving files.